ICBC Lawyer in Prince George

 - soft-tissue injuries and whiplash injuries;

 - disfigurement and skin burns;

 - driving anxiety, generalized anxiety, post-traumatic stress disorder and depression; and,

 - internal bleeding and organ damage.

 Depending on the extent and permanence of your injuries, you may be entitled to compensation for your long-term medical care and lost income, as well as non-pecuniary damages to account for your pain and suffering.

 Can I Really Afford to Hire a Prince George ICBC Lawyer?

 Just as many people put off seeing a doctor following a car accident, they also delay contacting a lawyer.
 This reluctance to seek legal advice is often rooted in the mistaken belief that you “cannot afford a lawyer,” and that hiring one will only make things more difficult when dealing with ICBC.

 The reality is just the opposite.
 Hiring a lawyer entails no financial risk to you.
-At Preszler Law Firm, we exclusively handle cases on a contingency basis.
+At Preszler Injury Lawyers, we exclusively handle cases on a contingency basis.
 This means that you are liable for zero fees or costs unless and until we reach a settlement with ICBC or recover damages on your behalf in court.
 Dealing with a lawyer also means less work for you and ensures a level playing field with ICBC by preventing them from taking advantage of the fact that you may not know the law or what your claim is actually worth.
 Know your rights before settling your case; knowledge is power in an ICBC case.
 So, if you have recently been in a car accident, do not delay any further.
-Contact Preszler Law Firm at 1-844-373-8202 to schedule an appointment today.
+Contact Preszler Injury Lawyers at 1-844-373-8202 to schedule an appointment today.